signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * Use `biScale()` to scale the rows and columns of `pairings` to have mean 0 and variance 1.
 Plot the scaled matrix with `corrplot()` and interpret the results as well as differences with previous plots.

 * How does this method of analysis differ from just calculating summary statistics from the unimputed data, *i.e.*, looking at the average rating given by members of career $X$ to movies in genre $Y$ for each $(X, Y)$ pair?
+(You don't have to actually calculate these summary statistics---just think more generally about what information each approach captures and how they differ at an abstract level.
+However, you can make a direct comparison if you're interested in seeing the specific differences.)

 Estimating each career's specific movie preferences
 ---------------------------------------------------